 Why was the "Copy Maps to Hard Drive" feature in older versions of TNP removed?

-Version 11 of Terrain Navigator Pro departs from the 7.5" minute grid system imposed by the USGS.
+Version 11 of Terrain Navigator Pro departed from the 7.5" minute grid system imposed by the USGS.
 As modern, updated maps are now best available seamlessly via the Internet, TNP needed to be redesigned to accommodate this format.
 Thus, the "Copy Maps to Hard Drive" (and its cousin, the "Open Map" window) needed to be retired.

 Why does it appear that my previously downloaded aerial photos need to be re-downloaded?

-Coinciding with the release of TNP 11 is the 2015 NAIP aerial orthophoto set.
+Coinciding with the release of TNP 11 was the 2015 NAIP aerial orthophoto set.
 This updated more than half of the US states.
-Because TNP 11 always uses the latest aerial orthophotos as the standard edition, any older photos downloaded previously may be ignored.
+Because TNP always uses the latest aerial orthophotos as the standard edition, any older photos downloaded previously may be ignored.
 However, if you select the correct year (usually 2014 or 2013) as the Aerial Orthophoto Map Edition from the toolbar, the standard edition NAIP photos downloaded using a prior version of TNP will be available (without needing to use a MapPack while offline.)

 What if I download the same area in different MapPacks?

 TNP handles this automatically.
 No additional disk drive storage is used.
 With each download, your library of maps available when offline will continue to grow.
 Thus, you need not be concerned if you have previously downloaded the selected map type at the minimum scale.